cejotape/Winner_Team/README.md

 #5.
 Cannot use breaks
 Not using breaks posed a problem for us in dealing with state changes in aircrafts.
 For this, we used flags, which are bool variables that allow us to handle loops in a similar, but cleaner and more precise way than using breaks.
 This technique was taught to us by Hugo Cisneros, a fourth-year student.

+#6.
+Runways not refresh
+This is because we have created the correct methods in Runway class, but we haven't actualiced during the AdvanceTick() method!
+The solution was quite easy, just actualice each object runway of class Runway in the list runways!
+    foreach (Runway runway in runways) //We refresh the status of the runways {
+        runway.AdvanceTick();
+    }